Sylph (1831 ship): Fate

 After undergoing re-rigging in Hong Kong in 1848 at a cost of 11,166.22 Mexican dollars, Sylph disappeared en route to Singapore the following year, possibly captured and burned by pirates based on Hainan Island.

-Other sources believe that she was wrecked on the rocks of Pedra Branca off the coast of Singapore whilst carrying a cargo of opium to the value of 557,200 Spanish dollars.
+In a brief to the International Court of Justice, the Republic of Singapore stated Sylph was wrecked on the rocks of Pedra Branca off the coast of Singapore whilst carrying a cargo of opium to the value of 557,200 Spanish dollars.
 As Sylph disappeared while en route from Hong Kong to Calcutta, she would not have been carrying opium.